savq/paq-nvim/README.md

 ## Moving from other package managers

 The [docs](https://github.com/savq/paq-nvim/tree/master/doc/paq-nvim.txt)
-include a section on moving from vim-plug or minpac to Paq.
+include a section on moving from Vim-plug or Minpac to Paq.

 ## Contributing

-Paq is small because my own needs as a neovim user are pretty simple, but that doesn't mean I'm against adding features.
+Paq is small because my own needs as a Neovim user are pretty simple, but that doesn't mean I'm against adding features.
-If you have suggestions, write an issue!
+If you find a bug, have questions or suggestions, write an issue!

 You can read the [docs](https://github.com/savq/paq-nvim/tree/master/doc/paq-nvim.txt) section on contributing for more information.